mattvenn/multi_project_tools/README.md

 * run test_repo.py for each one
 * copy gds and lef to correct place
 * instantiate in user_project_wrapper
-    * TODO actually use the generatred verilog
 * build the OpenLANE config
-    * TODO test it
 * build the include file for caravel TODO

 This functionality is contained within [collect.py](collect.py)